 I assure you I could raise other issues.
 Hopefully being aware of some of these potential dangers will decrease the odds of an unexpected collision.
 If you are injured in a collision with someone riding a bicycle make sure someone gets their contact information.
 Never let them ride off unidentified.
 This happens regularly and can create a problem in successfully pursuing your case.

-If you need our help after a collision on a trail in Florida just call us.
+If you need our help after a collision on a trail in Florida please talk to us.
+Contact us online or call us directly at 888.81.6398.
 There is never a charge to talk about your case.
 We will tell you if you have a case or not and exactly what we can do to help you.